 First of all, most of the profits are being driven by the nation’s largest financial institutions, while smaller banks continue to struggle.
 Only about half of U.S. banks reported improved earnings from a year earlier, the lowest proportion since 2009, according to an Associated Press report.

 Banks with assets exceeding $10 billion make up only 1.5 percent of U.S. banks.
 Yet they accounted for about 83 percent of the industry earnings in the first quarter.
-These banks include Bank of America Corp., Citigroup Inc., JPMorgan Chase & Co. and Wells Fargo & Co.
-Most have recovered with help from federal bailout money and record-low borrowing rates.
+These banks include Bank of America Corp.

 In other words, taxpayers helped bail out the banks, but these same banks have done little to help spread this recovery to the rest of the economy.
 Bank profits from lending actually declined during the first quarter, in part because interest rates are so low.
 But also because many banks have adopted stricter lending standards, which means fewer people can qualify for loans.